 Faculty advisors, directors, and/or student presidents are notified by e-mail and asked to complete a brief survey to nominate their students.

-As was mentioned above, information about the ALA Student to Staff program is sent to the schools each year before December 1.
+As was mentioned above, information about the ALA Student to Staff program is sent to the schools each year in late October or early November.
 Because only 40 students may participate, participants are accepted on a first-come, first-served basis.

 Contact information, which is used to contact eligible schools, is obtained from the Student Chapter Directory.

-Because information about the student-to-staff program is sent to the schools via e-mail, student chapter leaders must provide CRO with accurate contact information for both faculty advisors and directors.
+Because information about the student-to-staff program is sent to the schools via e-mail, student chapter leaders must provide the Chapter Relations Office (CRO) with accurate contact information for both faculty advisors and directors.
 CRO also need faculty advisors and directors to provide accurate contact information about student chapter presidents.

 To correct this contact information, contact Don Wood at email@example.com.